jsleffler/data-platform-tutorial/docs/getting-started/github-actions.md

 Now its working, lets test it.
 Our only real thing to test is that it only runs on commits to `main`.
 Since a PR merge is a commit, this is not really applicable.
 So just make a new branch and commit a few things and see if the workflow runs in the GitHub Actions tab.

+Now merge your branch into `main` via a PR and see if the workflow runs.

 ```yaml
 # This is a skeleton workflow to get the idea of workflows and actions